This book examines the intersectionality and stratified lived experience of rural poor and urban middle-class childless women in Bangladesh.

 5 Journey to conception

 6 Services, programs and policies concerning infertility

 9 Concluding remarks

-Papreen Nahar is a Senior Research Fellow in Medical Anthropology at Brighton and Sussex Medical School, University of Sussex, UK.
-She is the author of numerous articles and book chapters on marginalised populations, including on infertility, in low-income contexts in the global south.
+Papreen Nahar is a Senior Research Fellow in Medical Anthropology and Global Health based in the Department of Global Health and Infection at Brighton and Sussex Medical School, University of Sussex, UK.
+She is the author of numerous articles and book chapters on gender issues and marginalised populations, including on infertility, in low- and middle-income contexts in the global south.